-- 11. Verify that all settings are correct on the Completing the Certificate Import Wizard page, and then click Finish. - 12.
-You should receive a message stating that the import was successful, and the SSL certificate with private key is now saved to the Personal store (folder).
+11. Verify that all settings are correct on the Completing the Certificate Import Wizard page, and then click Finish.

 7 Licensing QlikView

 Licenses let you manage QlikView software usage in your organization.

 7.1 Overview

 QlikView Server deployments are licensed via a serial and control number, or a signed key.
 Your QlikView Server license is based either on access types, or on CALs (Client Access License).
 A QlikView Server installation can also include a QlikView Publisher license.